 The findings of this study identified themes for sensemaking and leading within the teacher leader coordinator’s role.
 The study revealed that coordinators were guided in learning their new teacher leadership roles through both formal policy guidance and informal interactions with leaders and peers.
 Coordinators enacted their leadership roles in a bridge building capacity, linking other teacher leaders to resources and modeling leadership processes and actions.

 Digital Object Identifier (DOI)

 Janes, Jill L., "The Sensemaking Experience of Newly Appointed District Teacher Leader Coordinators: A Case Study" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 15.